noi-techpark/odh-docs/.github/ISSUE_TEMPLATE/feedback.md

 ---
 name: Feedback
-about: Any idea, typo or request
+about: Any idea, missing chapter or request

 ---